 Popular Korean shoe store chain (online and offline) that carries both men and women’s shoes.
 Women’s shoe sizes don’t seem to extend past 250mm but check men’s unisex styles.

 WConcept is an online Korean marketplace that carries an extensive collection of trendy men’s and women’s clothing.
 Women’s shoe sizes don’t seem to extend past 250mm but check men’s unisex styles.
-Tagtraume is one Women’s shoe brand that uses synthetic leather that I’ve noticed that sometimes carries sizes up to a KR 270.
+Tagtraume is one Women’s shoe brand that uses synthetic leather that I’ve noticed sometimes carries sizes up to a KR 270.
+Miyerh and Reike Nen also sometimes carry shoes up to a KR 270.
+Doratore, a premium leather shoe brand, also carries shoes up to a KR 280.
+ATTITUDE;L also carries shoes up a KR 265.

 Musinsa is a popular Korean marketplace that carries both men’s and women’s street style clothing.
 Popular shoe brands include Adidas, Converse, Vans, Tevas, and Nike.
 I usually buy unisex shoes like sneakers from Musinsa since most Korean women’s shoe brands do not offer bigger shoe sizes.